Get Rid of Shoulder Pain Today!

 The complexities of the shoulder joint present many opportunities for pain-causing conditions.
 Some of the most common causes of shoulder pain include:

-Tendinitis occurs when the shoulder joint is excessively overused typically due to the demands of a laborious job, overhead activity, or sport.
-Furthermore, poor posture is a major contributor, as this alters the normal forces on the tendons, and can set you up for tendon injury.
-This causes the tendons to undergo ongoing inflammation, resulting in swelling and painful impingement when raising your arm.
+Tendonitis occurs when the shoulder joint is overused typically due to the demands of a laborious job, overhead activity, or sport.
+Furthermore, poor posture can be a contributor to tendonitis, as this alters the normal forces on the tendons, and causes muscles to work overtime.
+Pain from tendonitis is most often felt when moving the arm out to the side or overhead.

 The two main forms of arthritis that affect the shoulder are osteoarthritis and rheumatoid arthritis.
 Osteoarthritis occurs when the cartilage in the shoulder joint experiences significant “wear and tear,” typically due to age or excessive overuse.
-Rheumatoid arthritis occurs when the immune system decides to attack the membranes surrounding the shoulder joint, resulting in pain and inflammation.
+Rheumatoid arthritis occurs when the immune system decides to attack the body’s own tissues.
+In the shoulder (and other peripheral joints), the tissue involved is the synovium or joint capsule, resulting in pain and inflammation.
 Both of these result in a painful loss of motion, weakness to the shoulder muscles, and difficulty performing normal, daily tasks.

 Rotator cuff tear